vanitha-himagirish/Linux/Linux_File_System.md

                 2. .kshrc − The Korn shell ( ksh) initialization script
                 3. .cshrc − The C shell ( csh) initialization script
-                4. .rhosts − The remote shell configuration file .cshrc − The C shell ( csh) initialization script .rhosts − The remote shell configuration file
+                4. .rhosts − The remote shell configuration file
+                5. .cshrc − The C shell ( csh) initialization scrip
+                6. .rhosts − The remote shell configuration file
 7. ls -l - displays more information about the directory contents such as type and permission given on the file, memory blocks, owner of the file, size in bytes etc.
 8.